cat-weazle/paper-carousel/README.md

 # \<paper-carousel\>

 This repository contains an updated version of the [paper-carousel Polymer element by Redbility](https://github.com/Redbility/paper-carousel).
 The element has been updated from a Polymer 1/2 element to a Polymer 3 element.
-Pull requests will be reviewed and merged.

 ## Install the Polymer-CLI